bonus414/improv-wisdom/README.md

 ```
 Your principle here
 %
-The explanation or application
-%
 Another principle
-%
-Another explanation
 ```

-Each principle/explanation pair is separated by `%` on its own line.
+Each principle is separated by `%` on its own line.

 ## Credits

-Improv wisdom collected by [Lauren Morris](https://laurenoutloud.com) from years of teaching improv and applying it to tech/product work.
+Improv wisdom collected by [Lauren Morris](https://lol-website.netlify.app/) from years of teaching improv and applying it to tech/product work.

 ---